AlexanderAdelAU/Small-Shell-for-the-TMS9900/README.md

 **%SAVE**  N  FileName -Load Address  -> Saves the contents of memory (normally and executable) at the
   <LOAD ADDRESS> to disc.
 N * 512 bytes are written to disc.

      Example, %SAVE 6 XMODEM -0100 will save 3k of data located at address 0100H to disc.

+You can then execute the programme by simply typing the name of the saved programme, in this case:
+  **%XMODEM -> Executes the programme.

-**%.FileName**  -> Placing a full stop in front of the filename loads file into memory and returns to Shell.
+and **%.XMODEM**  -> Just loads the programme into memory.
+Placing a full stop in front of the filename loads file into memory and returns to Shell.
 This is useful if you wish to inspect the disc file or patch it.